Stay Fit with the Slow Burn Fitness Revolution

 Can you spare 30 minutes once a week?
 Now that we know that exercise can turn back your body’s clock, how do you work it into your busy life?
 I have learned that by exercising with the slow burn method, I can build muscle mass, gain the cardiovascular fitness I need for other sports, and stay free of nagging injuries, just by resistance training for 30 minutes once a week.
 This can leave lots of time for the other activities you love: Yoga anyone?
 Kitesurfing?

 What about osteoarthritis and injuries?
 Best of all, slow burners exercise with far fewer repetitive motion injuries and gain more benefit from their exercise, all in a fraction of the time.
 Studies have shown that the common joint disease osteoarthritis is mostly a sign of accelerated biologic aging.
-It is the S.A.D diet (Standard American Diet) and a sedentary lifestyle that causes the most damage to joints, while Slow Burn exercise has been found to protect joints from osteoarthritis and to reduces work related repetitive strain injuries.
-Dr. Kenneth Cooper, the “father of aerobics” has said “You should change your focus on exercise as you age—you need to save those joints and concentrate more on building muscle and less on aerobics.”
-At CTM, we are the experts in the practice of regenerative medicine using PRP, stem cells and Prolotherapy to restore joint function without surgery.
+It is the S.A.D diet (Standard American Diet) and a sedentary lifestyle that causes the most damage to joints, while Slow Burn exercise has been found to protect joints from osteoarthritis and to reduces work-related repetitive strain injuries.
+Dr. Kenneth Cooper, the “father of aerobics” has said, “You should change your focus on exercise as you age—you need to save those joints and concentrate more on building muscle and less on aerobics.”
+At Oregon Regenerative Medicine, we are the experts in the practice of regenerative medicine using PRP, stem cells and Prolotherapy to restore joint function without surgery.

 Is a Slow Burn workout all anyone needs?
 No, but a once or twice a week slow burn can serve as your fitness foundation, freeing you up to do the other physical activities that you enjoy.
 Sound too good to be true?
-I thought so too, until I tried it.
+I thought so too until I tried it.
 So if you want to get the most out of your fitness program, I suggest you get serious and read one of the following books: “The Slow Burn Fitness Revolution” by Michael Eades MD, “The Slow Burn” by Mary Eades, MD, and Michael Eades, MD, or the “Power of 10” by Frederick Hahn.
-References on the web at www.MyCTM.org.

 Slow Burn Exercise|Portland|Prolotherapy|Arthritis|Knee Pain|PRP|Regenerative Medicine|Sports Medicine|Knee Replacement Alternative|Hip Replacement Alternative